Eurydia/notes-on-clean-programming-language/content/_index.md

 ```

 The second implementation is never reached.
-Even if it is invoked with $0$ as the second argument.
+Even if it is invoked with `0`as the second argument.

 ```
 // Language: Clean